BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 `this at least should be some kind of free text field.`
 `response should also say if returning 200 of 10,000??`

+Registry - suggested:

+-   Dont trust the sources document or the capabilities ticked by users but test each capability anyway to see what servers do what.
+-   Give a graphical representation of the capabilities supported by each source e.g. red for not supported and green block for supported.
+-   JW suggestion would be do as above and get rid of manual configuration of DAS sources capabilities and only use the sources document and have the registry suggest

+if a capability is not specified but seems to exist?

+-   As if BOSC or a certain date it was agreed that every new data source registered should conform to the 1.6 spec and not be allowed into the registry unless it does.
+-   have testing pages for testing only - not for registering.
+-   people want to be able to query by ontology cvID type e.g. gene, protein etc
+-   Ontology cache was suggested and I said that this was in hand and almost done. (me to finish).
+-   query by cooridinate systems.
+-   lucene search idea was proposed and accepted but above still wanted.

 ### DAS1/DAS2 merger

 ### DAS writeback